clementGOURIOU/benchmark_motorbike/README.md

 *  Pressure: DIC-PCG that is a combination of Diagonal-based Incomplete-Cholesky (DIC) preconditioner with a Conjugate Gradient (PCG) solver
 *  Velocity: DILU-PBiCGStab that is combination of Diagonal Incomplete LU (asymmetric) factorization for the preconditioner with a Stabilized Preconditioned (bi-)conjugate gradient solver

-The iterative method can be run using two different converge criterion:
+The iterative method can be run using two different convergence criteria:

-1. FIXEDITER: In that case the computational load is fixed, when running with the given solver.
+1. FIXEDITER: In this case the computational load is fixed, when running with the given solver.
 This case is useful for comparing different hardware configurations by keeping constant the computational load.
-2. FIXEDNORM: in that case the the exit norm is fixed.
+2. FIXEDNORM: in this case the exit norm is fixed.

 The two different options are selected by choosing one of the two configurations files:

-1.  `system/fvSolution.fixedITER`, with a constat number of iteration per time step for the pressure solver, different accorinding to the test-case size.
+1.  `system/fvSolution.fixedITER`, with a constant number of iteration per time step for the pressure solver, different according to the test-case size.
 The velocity solver is set to 5 iteration per time step for the different test-cases.
 2.  `system/fvSolution.fixedNORM`, with a fixed exit norm value of 10^{-4} for the pressure solver.

-Figures shows the residual for pressure and veloccity for the two different options.
+Figures shows the residual for pressure and velocity for the two different options.

 * **HPC motorbike**